BozinovskiDaniel/Pneumonia-Image-Classifier/README.md

 We also utilised a Confusion Matrix that allowed us to also effectively summarise the performance of our model’s ability to classify.

+## Part 2: Results

+### Part 2.1: Hyper-parameter Tuning Results

+Here is a table summarised the optimal hyper-paramters found when using the randomised search

 ## License